volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 - Forever-free [compliance kits](https://underdefense.com/services/compliance/) for SOC 2, HIPAA, ISO 27001, and GDPR

 #### 🤔 Why Companies Consider UnderDefense
 Most AI SOC vendors sell “autonomous detection.”
 What they actually deliver is autonomous alerting, where the alert still lands in your queue, and your team still has to investigate, verify, and respond.
-UnderDefense breaks that pattern by combining AI-driven triage with concierge analyst teams who act on your behalf.
+UnderDefense breaks that pattern: the platform runs the investigation end to end and hands your team a decision instead of a raw alert, with a 24/7 IR team on standby for anything that needs immediate hands-on response.

 #### ✅ The Difference in Practice
-When a suspicious login triggers from an employee’s device in an unusual geography, most MDR providers escalate a ticket.
-UnderDefense’s SOC team messages the user directly through your existing communication channels, confirms whether the login was legitimate, and either closes or contains, all before your internal team opens the ticket.
+When a suspicious login triggers from an employee’s device in an unusual geography, most providers escalate a ticket.
+UnderDefense pings the user directly through your existing communication channels, confirms whether the login was legitimate, and either closes or contains the incident, all before it reaches your team as an open ticket.

 The result: a 2-minute alert-to-triage SLA, a 15-minute escalation window for critical incidents, and a 0.5-hour mean time to respond.
-Six consecutive years with zero ransomware cases across all MDR customers, including three zero-day exploits successfully contained.
+Six consecutive years with zero ransomware cases across all UnderDefense customers, including three zero-day exploits successfully contained.

 #### 🎯 Ideal Customer Profile
 Best suited for: